Ry-ini/PRCT1/README.md

-listen here youve alredy got on my nerves just change status and we will done ok this is me again doing the same thing
+listen here youve alredy got on my nerves just change status and we will done ok this is me again doing the same thing whats the matter?
+Ya re not serius, are you?